balena-io/docs/shared/basicConcepts/_default.md

 * **Application:**
 >This is a group of devices or "fleet" that will all run the same application code.
 When you provision a device, it will automatically be associated to the application.
-You add as many devices to an application as you like, its also possible to migrate devices to other applications.
+You can add as many devices to an application as you like, its also possible to migrate devices to other applications.

 * **resin remote:**
 > A remote [git repository][git-repo] that is associated to your application.
 Any code pushed to the `master` branch of this repo will be built and deployed as a container on all devices in the application.
 This git repo uses SSH keys to secure it, so don't forget to set up your SSH key.